mirumee/ariadne-website/website/blog/2023-08-22-ariadne-codegen-0-8.md

 Ariadne Codegen 0.8 has been released!

-This release brings support for file uploads, pydantic v2 compliance, improved custom scalars handling, and more features and fixes.
+This release brings support for file uploads, pydantic v2 compliance, improved custom scalars handling, and few other features and fixes.

 <!--truncate-->